ghpascon/publish_lib_ghp/README.md

 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature/amazing-feature`
 3. Make your changes and add tests
-4. Run quality checks: `poetry run pre-commit run --all-files`
+4. Run tests: `poetry run pytest`
 5. Commit your changes: `git commit -m 'Add amazing feature'`
 6. Push to the branch: `git push origin feature/amazing-feature`
 7. Open a Pull Request

+## 🎯 Using as Template

+Want to create your own Python package?
+See [SETUP_GUIDE.md](SETUP_GUIDE.md) for step-by-step instructions on how to use this project as a template.

 ## 📄 License